elzetia/Documentation/docs/FiveM/tow-truck-with-winch.md

   -- Copy this array to add vehicle.
   [`flatbed3`] =  {
-    -- Set bedUp & bedDown to 0 if you don't need to move the bed to use the winch bedUp = 3.7, -- Distance between bodyshell bone and attachVehBone when the bed is up bedDown = 8.1, -- Distance between bodyshell bone and attachVehBone when the bed is down ropeBone = "misc_b", -- Bone where the rope is attached
+    -- Set bedUp & bedDown to 0 if you don't need to move the bed to use the winch referenceBone = "bodyshell", --optional, by default: bodyshell --referenceBone <-> attachVehBone is the distance to define if the bed is up or down bedUp = 3.7, -- Distance between bodyshell bone and attachVehBone when the bed is up bedDown = 8.1, -- Distance between bodyshell bone and attachVehBone when the bed is down ropeBone = "misc_b", -- Bone where the rope is attached